TritonDataCenter/php-manta/README.md

 # PHP Manta

-[php-manta](http://joyent.github.com/php-manta) is a community-maintained Java SDK for interacting with Joyent's Manta system.
+[php-manta](http://joyent.github.com/php-manta) is a community-maintained PHP SDK for interacting with Joyent's Manta system.

 ## Contributing